-Anne was appointed to the Board of nib holdings limited in February 2017, has been a Director of nib nz limited since October 2017 and a Director of nib nz insurance limited since April 2022.
+Anne was appointed to the Board of nib holdings limited in February 2017, nib nz limited and nib nz holdings limited in October 2017 and nib nz insurance limited in April 2022.
 She is also a Director of nib health funds limited.

-Anne is Chair of nib nz holdings limited's Audit Committee and nib nz limited and nib nz insurance limited's Board, Audit, Risk and Compliance Committee.
-She is also Chair of the nib holdings limited Audit Committee and member of the Risk and Reputation Committee, Nomination Committee and Investment Committee.
+Anne is Chair of nib nz holdings limited's Audit Committee and nib nz limited and nib nz insurance limited's Board Audit, Risk and Compliance Committee.
+She is also Chair of the nib holdings limited Audit Committee and member of the Risk and Reputation Committee and Nomination Committee.